 Finance is the study of the ways money, markets, and people come together to create value.
 You’ll learn how banks, securities markets, and other financial institutions operate.
 You’ll study the influences of the national and international monetary pictures on financial management.
 You’ll learn how to make financing and organizational restructuring decisions in business firms

-The Finance Option provides students with opportunities in a variety of disciplines including commercial banking, insurance, corporate finance control, investment banking, money management, venture capital and risk management.
-The goal of the Finance Option is to expose students to all three major areas of finance: investments, corporate and financial institutions.
+The Finance Option provides you with opportunities in a variety of disciplines including commercial banking, insurance, corporate finance control, investment banking, money management, venture capital and risk management.
+The goal of the Finance Option is to expose you to all three major areas of finance: investments, corporate and financial institutions.
 This Option also helps students who plan to sit for the Chartered Financial Analyst (CFA) Level I exam, the Certified Financial Manager (CFM) exam and the Certified Financial Planner (CFP) exam.

 Faculty Coordinator, Finance Option

-The Information Systems and Business Analytics (ISBA) Option provides students with both business problem solving skills and in-depth technical knowledge.
+The Information Systems and Business Analytics (ISBA) Option provides you with both business problem solving skills and in-depth technical knowledge.
 The program concentrates on two areas: 1) organizations, with an emphasis on business processes, and 2) technology, with an emphasis on analysis, design, implementation, and management of an organization’s information systems.

 Dr. Khole Gwebu